AnswerDotAI/fh-deploy/droplet/README.md

 2. Create a new Personal Access Token [here](https://cloud.digitalocean.com/account/api/tokens).
 Select **Custom Scopes**, and only `ssh_key` and `droplet` scopes are needed.
 3. Create a `DIGITALOCEAN_TOKEN` environment variable (e.g. run `export DIGITALOCEAN_TOKEN=YOUR_API_TOKEN`).

-#### Create an SSH key
+#### Create a SSH Key

 [API Docs](https://docs.digitalocean.com/reference/api/api-reference/#operation/sshKeys_create)

-1. Generate a new SSH key pair, save them in the specified path amd file, adding a passphrase.
+1. Generate a new SSH key pair, save them in the specified path and file, adding a passphrase.

 ```commandline
 ssh-keygen -f ~/.ssh/YOUR_KEY_FILE -N YOUR_PASSPHRASE